Thejas2006/HVDC-link/README.md

 # Monopolar HVDC-Link

-This project presents a low-power laboratory model of a **High Voltage DC (HVDC) link** implemented using a single-phase inverter–rectifier system controlled by SPWM (Sinusoidal Pulse Width Modulation).
+This project presents a low-power laboratory model of a **12v High Voltage DC (HVDC) link** implemented using a single-phase inverter–rectifier system controlled by SPWM (Sinusoidal Pulse Width Modulation).

 The setup demonstrates the basic operating principle of an HVDC bus, including power conversion, isolation, and gate driving, suitable for educational and prototyping purposes.